-NOTE - The Suspended and Compromised Sates as specified in reference [2] are not used in the SDLS Extended Procedures Recommended Standard.
-They are shown in grey in figure 2-1.
+NOTE - The Suspended state as specified in reference [2] is not used in the SDLS Extended Procedures Recommended Standard.
+It is shown in grey in figure 2-1.
+The Compromised state is only applicable to the Initiator.
+There are no procedures associated with that state.

-2.3.2 SECURITY ASSOCIATION (SA) MANAGEMENT SERVICE
+2.3.3 SECURITY ASSOCIATION MANAGEMENT SERVICE

-The SDLS protocol provides encryption, authentication, or authenticated encryption for data link layer services of the TC, TM, and AOS protocols.
-The Security Association (SA)

-Management Service for the SDLS protocol is designed to carry out the most basic functions of Security Association setup, activation, status, and control necessary to command the configurable Security Association parameters of a remote system's SDLS implementation into a state suitable for operations.
+The SDLS protocol provides encryption, authentication, or authenticated encryption for data link layer services of the TC, TM, AOS, and USLP protocols.
+The Security Association Management Service for the SDLS protocol is designed to carry out the most basic functions of Security Association setup, activation, status, and control necessary to command the configurable Security Association parameters of a remote system's SDLS implementation into a state suitable for operations.

 The SA Management Service is designed to support an operational state model that may be simple or complex as mission needs indicate.
-Many missions of ordinary duration and lower data rates can be satisfied with support for statically defined Security Associations and pre-loaded cryptographic keys and algorithms.
+Many missions of ordinary duration and lower data rates can be satisfied with support for statically defined Security Associations and preloaded cryptographic keys and algorithms.
 For these, it is sufficient to choose which SA to use on a particular virtual channel along with all of its pre-loaded attributes.